quantumhu/testing2.0/understanding_generators.md

 Imagine you are trying to process data from a file.
 In a "normal" scenario, you might be given a flatfile with names on each line.
 You would simply loop through each line of the file (i.e. file\[i\]).
 Basically, you are given a "bag" of data, and you can directly operate on each of the items in the bag.
 For purposes of illustration, this will be called "individual access."

 With jqwik's data generators, you have this same bag of data, except you cannot directly operate on each of the items in the bag.
 You must do operations on the whole bag.
-This is similar to the idea of dataflow programming or functional programming.
+This is similar to the idea of dataflow programming or monads in functional programming.
 For purposes of illustration, this will be called "group access."

 The arrow notation is a way of saying, whatever is in the bag will be given a temporary name so we can refer to it.
 Once it has a name, we can use it to be specific about our filtering.
 Let's say we have a bag of integers from 1 to 9.
 With individual access, each of these integers have "names".
 1 is bag\[0\], 2 is bag\[1\], etc. The integer 1 has a unique name within the bag.
 With group access, anything pulled out of the bag is one kind of thing, but has no name, it is simply "a number".
 This will make more sense after seeing some examples.